timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

-It is RECOMMENDED that publishing CAs always perform a list query as described in section 2.3 of [@!RFC8181] before sending all their changes using multiple PDUs as described in section 2.2 of [@!RFC8181].
+It is RECOMMENDED that publishing CAs always perform a list query as described in section 2.3 of [@!RFC8181] before sending all their changes using multiple PDUs in a single multi-element query message as described in section 2.2 and section 3.7.1 of [@!RFC8181].
 This way any desynchronisation issue can be resolved at least as soon as the publisher is aware of updates that it needs to publish.

 In addition to this the publishing CA MAY perform regular planned synchronisation events where it issues an [@!RFC8181] list query even if it has